plizarraga/plizarraga/README.md

 # Hi there, I'm Pedro Lizárraga 👋

-I'm a frontend developer with experience in Angular JavaScript, TypeScript, React, and Ruby on Rails.
+I'm a frontend developer with experience in Angular, JavaScript, TypeScript, React, and Ruby on Rails.
 I am passionate about building web applications that are not only visually appealing but also intuitive, fast, and accessible.

 ## Skills and Expertise
 - Angular